Tens of thousands of people visit Antelope Canyon each year.

 The other canyon.
 You are now privy to my little secret.

-Of course, it won’t be secret for long.
+Of course, it won’t be a secret for long.
 Many tourists are already catching on, (prices are already rising since I visited Antelope Canyon in winter last year) and the crowds are starting to gather.
 So if visiting Antelope Canyon is on your bucket list, move it to the top.

 You get the same beauty at Canyon X, the same mesmerizing sandstone, the same cracks, and crevices to wind through, but without the crowds.